 Meeting Locations.
-All meetings will be held in public buildings accessible to persons living with disabilities and seniors.
+All in-person-meetings with in-person participation will be held in public buildings accessible to persons living with disabilities and seniors.
 Buildings which by their character prevent open discussion of any issue are not suitable locations.
 If commercial establishments are utilized, unionized establishments shall be given priority in site consideration.
 Wherever possible, meetings will be held at locations accessible to public transportation.